Developing a New Strategic Research Plan for the University of Toronto

 The University of Toronto is committed to supporting excellence in research and innovation across our three campuses and with our community partners.

-The University’s current Strategic Research Plan (SRP) has been in place since 2012 and ends in 2017.
-The SRP is a key document that reflects the breadth of U of T research within a flexible framework that identifies broad thematic research areas and expresses our core commitment to research excellence.
+The University’s current Institutional Strategic Research Plan (ISRP) has been in place since 2012 and ends in 2017.
+The ISRP is a key document that reflects the breadth of U of T research within a flexible framework that identifies broad thematic research areas and expresses our core commitment to research excellence.
 It also provides direction for how to support university scholarship by identifying strategic objectives and enabling actions.
-The SRP is meant to provide support and direction but not limit divisional research priorities.
+The ISRP is meant to provide support and direction but not limit divisional research priorities.